Sophie Turner Lives Her Best Life While Chugging Wine at a Hockey Game

 Reason #829 why we want Sophie Turner to be our BFF?
 This.

-While she watched herself on the jumbotron, the actress stole everyone's attention as she victoriously chugged her glass of wine.
+While she watched herself on the jumbotron, the actress kept everyone's attention as she victoriously chugged her glass of wine.

-"Send it for the starks," the actress captioned a clip of the now-viral moment, of course paying homage to her Game of Thrones family.
+"Send it for the starks," the actress captioned a clip of the now-viral moment on Instagram, of course paying homage to her Game of Thrones family.